 Look at Eligibility Prior to 2018

 If you are filing your taxes for years prior to 2018, you can deduct your moving expenses based on how these deductions were handled before the new tax law.
 That means that you can deduct those moving expenses if your move was related to the start of your work and you also meet the distance and time tests.
+Regular citizens who moved for a career in 2018 or later no longer qualify for moving expense deductions

 Talk to Your Employer About the Transition Rule

 Under the new tax laws, a transition rule can help you or your employer.
 Under the transition rule, some payments and reimbursements won’t be considered taxable income.
-For example, if your employer paid a mover directly for services related to a move that was completed before 2018, that amount is not subject to federal income taxes or federal employment taxes.
+For example, if your employer paid a mover directly for services related to a move completed before 2018, that amount is not subject to federal income taxes or federal employment taxes.

 If you were confused and have already paid on things you didn’t have to consider taxable income, you may opt to contact the IRS and ask to change past tax forms.
 Revisions can often be made, and it may very much be worth it if your moving expenses were significant.